lucidchain/docs/docs/Installation/Local installation/Local installation.md

 import Disclaimer from '@site/src/components/Disclaimer.js';
 import Alert from '@site/src/components/Alert.js';

-In this section you will learn how to run Lucid Chain locally.
+In this section you will learn how to run Lucid chain locally.
 There are 3 ways and each one is usefull for something different.

 ## Installation with Docker (Recommended)

-If you want to install just Lucid Chain wizard because you already have Redmine or ITop available and deployed, you just have to run the following commands:
+If you want to install just Lucid chain because you already have Redmine or ITop available and deployed, you just have to run the following commands:

 ``` bin/bash
 docker pull lucidchain/lucidchain_wizard:latest
 docker run -d --name lucid-chain lucidchain/lucidchain_wizard:latest
 ```

-This will pull Lucid Chain image and run a container named ***lucid-chain*** in your docker.
+This will pull Lucid chain image and run a container named ***lucid-chain*** in your docker.

 :::important
 Take into account that you need to have ***your port 3000 available*** in order to make it work.
 Please make sure you use ***latest*** version because there are not other stable versions yet.